Rise of the Triad: Cut elements

 Several planned elements were cut from the game, including female versions of certain enemies, like Low Guards, Strike Force soldiers, and the Overpatrol.
 Originally the game was going to load both sets of guards into memory, then determine randomly which to place at each appropriate point.
 This had the side effect of making memory requirements much higher than normal for the time, so in order to conserve performance, the alternate versions of the enemies were removed.
 Stills of the alternate enemies can be seen during the credits, as "actors who were cut from the game".
 Other cuts survived, like the ROTT Reject Level Pack (stages that were cut) and some artwork (some can be found on the CD).
 There is a motion capture session that was not used in the final game, but can be found online.
+The cut characters were restored for the game’s 2023 remaster.

 Release

 Game releases

-As with most Apogee games, the game was distributed as shareware, with the first episode released for free.
+As with most Apogee games, the game was distributed as shareware.
 The shareware episode, which contains ten original levels, is titled Rise of the Triad: The HUNT Begins.
 This version has some limitations, including the ability to play only as Taradino Cassatt, and the availability of only four of the multiplayer modes.
 A "Deluxe Edition" of the shareware version, marketed in retail by LaserSoft, contains three extra levels, and three extra multiplayer levels that are not available on any other version.

 There are several versions of the full or paid game, which includes three new episodes.
 The floppy disk and CD versions both contain 32 game levels for the three new episodes, with the CD version containing more multiplayer levels.
 The Site License version contains several multiplayer levels, and allows the game to be played in multiplayer mode in up to 11 different computers in a single network, without each requiring a different copy of the game.

 In 2009, Rise of the Triad was released on GOG.com through DOSBox, making it compatible with Microsoft Windows, Linux, and macOS.